-Windows 10 version 1903, May 2019 Update, is expected to start downloading and installing automatically as a free upgrade on compatible devices in late May.
+UPDATED 5/22: Windows 10 version 1903, May 2019 Update, is available as a free upgrade starting on May 21, 2019, for compatible devices.
 However, it’s known that during the early days unknown bugs, compatibility issues, and other problems that can negatively affect your experience are expected.

 If you’re having problems after the upgrade, or you’re just not ready, during the first ten days since the installation, Windows 10 includes an option to uninstall the May 2019 Update to rollback to the previous version.